jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_linear_algebra.md

 b_norm_squared = np.dot(b, b)

 projection = (dot_product / b_norm_squared) * b
-print("Projection of a onto b:", projection)
+print('Projection of a onto b:', projection)
 ```

 - **Element-wise Operations**: This group of operations apply a function independently to each element of a vector.
 An example is the Hadamard product (element wise multiplication):